Leopold II, Prince of Lippe

 As Regent of the Principality of Lippe, Pauline postponed the transfer of power to her son Leopold II, Prince of Lippe several times because of her disappointment in him and her belief that she could not turn over the government to him with a clear conscience.
 Finally, she announced her resignation as Regent on July 3, 1820.
 Leopold II needed her assistance at first and Pauline ensured that her assistance was not overt.
 Once her son was settled in his position as Prince of Lippe, Pauline planned to retire.
 However, before she could retire, Pauline died on December 29, 1820, aged 51.

 On April 23, 1820, in Arnstadt, Principality of Schwarzburg-Sondershausen, now in the German state of Thuringia, Leopold II married Princess Emilie of Schwarzburg-Sondershausen.
-Emilie was the elder of the two children and the only daughter of Günther Friedrich Carl I, Prince of Schwarzburg-Sondershausen and Princess Karoline of Schwarzburg-Rudolstadt, the daughter of reigning Prince Friedrich Karl of Schwarzburg-Rudolstadt.
-Emilie’s brother succeeded their father as Günther Friedrich Carl II, Prince of Schwarzburg-Sondershausen.
+Emilie was the elder of the two children and the only daughter of Günther Friedrich Karl I, Prince of Schwarzburg-Sondershausen and Princess Karoline of Schwarzburg-Rudolstadt, the daughter of reigning Prince Friedrich Karl of Schwarzburg-Rudolstadt.
+Emilie’s brother succeeded their father as Günther Friedrich Karl II, Prince of Schwarzburg-Sondershausen.

 Leopold and his wife Emilie with two of their children; Credit – www.findagrave.com